xenit-eu/bard/README.md

 }
 ```

-The `ClassName` type is very important, and you'll need it frequently when you're using JavaPoet.
+The `ClassName` type is very important, and you'll need it frequently when you're using Bard.
 It can identify any _declared_ class.
 Declared types are just the beginning of Java's rich type
 system: we also have arrays, parameterized types, wildcard types, and type variables.
-JavaPoet has
+Bard has
 classes for building each of these:

 ```java